thegeeklab/prometheus-pve-sd/docs/content/configuration/env.md

 PROMETHEUS_PVE_SD_LOOP_DELAY=300

 # Run PVE SD in a loop and discover hosts every n seconds (as defined in PROMETHEUS_PVE_SD_LOOP_DELAY).
-# Can be disabled to run disovery only once.
+# Can be disabled to run discovery only once.
 PROMETHEUS_PVE_SD_SERVICE=true

 PROMETHEUS_PVE_SD_EXCLUDE_STATE=